 The technology innovation in the museum will definitely make up for the disappointment.
 Compensation for not being able to explore the entire building.
-Here visitors can learn everything needed to know about the building’s constructions.
+Here visitors can learn everything needed to know about the building’s construction.
 One corner of the wall is deliberately broken into.
-Revealing a gaping hole where rocks used as the foundation of the construction.
+Revealing a gaping hole where rocks were used as the foundation of the construction.

-There are also extensive explanations about the building history, from their construction to the present era.
-The fun comes with trying out every virtual reality exhibits here.
+There are also extensive explanations about the building’s history, from its construction to the present era.
+The fun comes with trying out every virtual reality exhibit here.
 Grab the virtual reality glass.
 And enjoy a virtual journey with a hot air balloon above the building.

-Want to know how it’s like being a construction supervisor in the 20’s?
-Head to a special room where an augmented reality technology provides such an experience.
+Want to know what it’s like being a construction supervisor in the 20s?
+Head to a special room where augmented reality technology provides such an experience.
 Warp the visit by watching a short documentary about Gedung Sate in the audio-visual room.

 Gedung Sate Tower

-The best part of the building, the tower of Gedung Sate, is luckily open for visitors.
+The best part of the building, the tower of Gedung Sate, is luckily open to visitors.
 The tower is accessible by the stairs past the museum.
 At the top, there’s a little cafe called Coffee Morning with tables on the tower’s veranda.

 Pick a table around this veranda and enjoy a 360° view of Bandung city.
-Inside the tower, it’s said there’s an old siren that can be heard from the 40-km radius.
+Inside the tower, it’s said there’s an old siren that can be heard from a 40-km radius.

 Gedung Sate Opening Hours

-Gedung Sate opens for tourists every day except on Monday and the national holiday.
+Gedung Sate is open for tourists every day except on Mondays and the national holiday.
 The visiting hours are from 9.30 AM to 4 PM.
 To visit its museum, visitors need to make a reservation first on its official website.
 And show the digital ticket later at the museum’s entrance.